1) Barup Sø

 Visiting and access:

-From the main 153 road between Sakskøbing and Guldborg, drive north to Kallø.
+From route 153 between Sakskøbing and Guldborg, drive north to Kallø.
 Drive into the village and then north along Kalløgråvej, which becomes a gravel road.
 By continuing along this road one reaches a sheep fence, where one can park.
 From here there is access to a bird observation tower, from which there is a splended view over the area.

 Walking or cycling inside the fences is permitted, but please keep to the paths in order not to disturb the staging and breeding birds.